“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Getting Started

 If you are considering a fractional CTO for your business, the most useful first step is a conversation about your specific situation.
 The right engagement model — and the right price point — depends on factors that cannot be determined from a website: the size and maturity of your engineering team, the complexity of your technology, the nature of the challenge you are facing, and the outcomes you need to achieve.
+If you are still unsure whether this model is right for you at all, our guide on when to hire a fractional CTO works through the decision in detail.

 Related Reading